library(dplyr)

 nitrogen:management:variety 16 60 0.52893 0.9210

-We can estimated the marginal means for each treatment factor (variety, nitrogen, management) which will averaged across other factors. and their interaction.
+Next, we can estimate the marginal means for each treatment factor (variety, nitrogen, management) which will be averaged across other factors and their interaction.

 NOTE: Results may be misleading due to involvement in interactions

-Results are averaged over the levels of: management, variety
+Results are averaged over the levels of: nitrogen, variety

 Degrees-of-freedom method: kenward-roger